Cabragh House

 Cabragh House (school and residence) is a late Victorian, timber house at 48 Weka Street in Nelson, New Zealand built circa 1897.
-It is an historic site for exemplarising late Victorian furnishings and provincial New Zealand vernacular architecture.
+It is a historic site for exemplarising late Victorian furnishings and provincial New Zealand vernacular architecture.
 The neighbouring Amber House, the former site of the Cabragh House School, is pending registration as a New Zealand Historic Place.

 Location

 Satellite imagery clearly shows how land reclamation to the North of Cabragh House has moved the shoreline considerably northwards from when the house was originally built on the shores of the Nelson Inlet.